Learning stabilising policies for constrained nonlinear systems: INTRODUCTION

 In this work, we address this gap by studying constrained control of a nonlinear plant modelled by a recurrent neural network (RNN) with additive disturbances.
-RNN models are expressive yet structured, which enables tractable analysis and controller synthesis~\cite{bonassi2022recurrent}.
-While prior work has largely focused on certifying stability properties of such RNNs~\cite{bonassi2022recurrent,terzi2021learning,revay2023recurrent}, only a few results tackle controller synthesis with formal closed-loop guarantees ~\cite{d2023incremental,ravasio2024lmi,la2024regional,ravasio2025recurrent}.
+RNNs are expressive yet structured models, enabling tractable analysis and controller synthesis~\cite{bonassi2022recurrent}.
+While prior work has largely focused on certifying stability properties of RNNs~\cite{bonassi2022recurrent,terzi2021learning,revay2023recurrent}, only a few results tackle controller synthesis with formal closed-loop guarantees ~\cite{d2023incremental,ravasio2024lmi,la2024regional,ravasio2026recurrent}.